rseah145/smw-term2/lesson_7/Practical.md

 6. Navigate to the security tab, add "Domain Computers" and give it the allow "Enroll" permission as shown (click Apply and OK to save the settings)
 ![image](../images/Pasted%20image%2020230819210830.png)

-7. Logon to server1 with a domain admin account, open MMC and add the cert snap-in
+7. Logon to server1 with a domain admin account, open MMC and add the cert snap-in (This PC + For local PC options)